chaos46692/carl-tracy.com/content/media/books-23.md

 two (Blue Mars and Green Mars), but I'll probably hit a few other books first (**MURDERBOT!!!!**)

-[^scalzi]: YES ANOTHER ONE LEAVE ME ALONE I LIKE HIS WORK OKAY??!?!
+[^scalzi]: YES ANOTHER ONE I LIKE HIS WORK OKAY??!?!
 [^WWZ]: Even if you like the movie it sucks okay?
 It's alright on it's own but putting Brad Pitt in this was the worst possible decision because now you have Brad Pitt and you have to justify paying for Brad Pitt so what do you do?
 Make the entire movie about Brad Pitt.
 Unfortunately that is 100% against how the book is structured.
+[^epic] The quest is actually just tedious, which one of the characters makes fun of pretty much continuously throughout the series